This is the third in a five part series about the Carr family's military service during the American Civil War.

 In March 1863, Anthony was discharged due to battle injuries.
 His arm was broken in three places, his shoulder was dislocated, and he suffered from a hip injury.
 His mother Rebecca helped him to recover.
 His discharge included a commendation from his commanding officer - "... at Bull Run you stood by the old flag and done your whole duty until you were stricken down by the enemies of our Country.
 You have been a good soldier and a brave man."

-After recuperating and traveling the west trying to prospect for gold, Anthony re-enlisted with the 34th Indiana Regiment, Company H. He ended up fighting at Palmito Ranch in May 1865, the last battle of the Civil War.
+After recuperating Anthony briefly operated a photography studio in Marshalltown, Iowa, and then traveled west trying to prospect for gold.
+In 1864, he re-enlisted with the 34th Indiana Regiment, Company H. He ended up fighting at Palmito Ranch in May 1865, the last battle of the Civil War.
 Although Lee had surrendered at Appomattox many weeks earlier, the battle was a Confederate victory.
 Anthony's friend John Jay Williams is said to be the last man killed in a Civil War battle.
 Anthony and 57 other union soldiers were then sent to a prison camp in Texas.
 Less than a month later, the guards at the prison abandoned their posts and the captives simply walked away.

 Anthony returned to the west, officially mustering out of the army at Fort Steilacoom in October 1865.